MLAG vs. vPC: What's the Difference?

 Besides, the vPC peer link must consist of at least two 10G Ethernet ports in dedicated mode. vPC is more advanced than MLAG.
 It supports both Layer 2 and Layer 3 multipathing, which allows you to create redundancy by enabling multiple parallel paths between nodes and load-balancing traffic where alternative paths exist.
 If you want to enable Layer 3 multipathing, you could also use the Multi-Active Gateway Protocol (MAGP).

 Normally, vPC can only be used on Cisco Nexus data center switches, while MLAG can be applied to a wide range of scenarios.
 Whether in a traditional 3-tier data center architecture or a 2-tier spine-leaf architecture, switches that support MLAG can form an MLAG pair at different layers.
-All FS data center switches support MLAG.
-By using MLAG in data center network design, FS data center switches help deliver system level redundancy and improve network reliability.
+For a deeper dive into how MLAG enhances data center network design, check out this guide on MLAG implementation.

 Item | MLAG | vPC |